American Fascism: The Democrats and the deportation machine

 (Remember, Friends: Capitalism does not solve poverty.
 Capitalism creates poverty and then criminalizes it.)

 The solution is clear.
-We should beware of substituting action with political machinations; beware of debates about rules and civility; and beware of condemning those who *do* act against fascism and/or the police state.
-Even if the only thing you’re doing is rhetoric that muddies the waters for opposition that has an effect, *you’re still helping fascism.*
+We should beware of substituting action with political machinations; beware of debates about rules and civility; and beware of condemning those who *do* act against fascism, empire, or the police state.
+Even if the only thing you’re doing is rhetoric that muddies the waters for effectual opposition, *you’re still helping fascism.*

-Trump’s April 28 Executive Order went into effect July 28.
+Trump’s April 28 Executive Order went into effect July 28, 2025.
 I encourage you to read it in its entirety, but in short, it describes how Trump believes he has the right, and intends, to install military and/or other “national security” personnel in our local police departments.
 It also alludes to legal consequences for state and city leaders who resist this dramatic and unprecedented step.
-Everyone who believes themself a leader needs to think about what they are willing to face to protect those around them.
-And if relatively little, they should step down.
+Everyone who believes themselves a leader needs to think about what they are willing to face to protect their constituents.
+And if it’s relatively little, they should step down.

 The reason we haven’t dismantled fascism is because it serves capital in capital’s time of need.
 Fascism is a tool of those with political power, and in the U.S., capital owns both major parties.
+So, fascism is a tool of capital.
 Voters technically have the chance to stop this, but not if we keep pretending fascistic things are okay when the Democrats do them.
 That’s the main reason I try to point out when Democrats embrace fascism.

 There is a likelihood (some historians would say 100% likelihood) that capital won’t allow voters/voting to strip it of power.
-I’m sure you’ve seen a bunch of ways voters can be thwarted; there are more still.
-For what it’s worth, the only action that historians say has never failed to secure the change it seeks is a general strike of at least 3.5% of a national population.
+If you’ve seen the last three Democratic presidential primaries, you’ve seen a bunch of ways voters can be thwarted.
+There are more still.
+For what it’s worth, the only action historians say has never failed to secure the change it seeks is a general strike of at least 3.5% of a national population.
 See generalstrikeus.com for more info.

 A wise social media post this year said, “If you treat fascist collaborators like allies, you’ll never beat fascism.”
-Did you know that when Barack Obama was president, he turned ICE from a small contingent (as it was under George W. Bush), into a massive deportation machine?
+Almost everyone with a “D” behind their name has collaborated with fascists.
+Did you know that when Barack Obama was president, he turned ICE from a small contingent, as it was under George W. Bush, into a massive deportation machine?
 Did you know that Hitler’s Plan A was not death camps; it was mass deportation.
 Anne Frank died of simple poor health conditions, not in a death camp, but in what was essentially a deportation waypoint facility.
 The death camps were only the “final solution.”
-Folks: we never left any of this behind.
+We never left any of this behind.

-Homan’s ICE recently deported a Marine veteran who served in Iraq to El Salvador.
+Last year, Homan’s ICE recently deported to El Salvador a veteran of the U.S. Marines who had served tours in Iraq.
 Segovia Benitez received multiple awards during his service, according to military records.
 His rib cage is tattooed with a large Statue of Liberty and he has “USMC” tattooed across one arm.
-This year ICE specifically targeted workers involved in a landmark labor rights case.
+ICE has specifically targeted workers involved in a landmark labor rights case, according to multiple outlets.
 “They actually had a list,” The Intercept reported an insider said about the incident.

-ICE is now reviewing social media posts by anyone seeking immigration status, with the stated intention of denying status for pro-Palestine remarks.
-This spring, NYU decided to withhold their valedictorian’s diploma for recognizing Palestinian suffering on stage.
+Department of Homeland Security, ostensibly an anti-terrorism bureau, is now reviewing social media posts by anyone seeking immigration status, with the stated intention of denying status for pro-Palestine remarks.
+But it’s also so-called liberal institutions doing the fascism.
+In spring 2025, NYU withheld their valedictorian’s diploma for recognizing Palestinian suffering on stage.
 The student didn’t even say the word “Israel.”

-That this began with Obama’s appointing of a fascist official should tell you something.
-That Biden didn’t relieve this official after the first Trump term should tell you more.
-That Biden didn’t relieve Louis DeJoy, Trump appointee to the USPS, who has bragged about dismantling mail-sorting infrastructure to ensure mail-in ballots get lost or delayed, should tell you everything you need to know.
+That the modern deportation machine began with Obama’s appointing a fascist official should tell you something.
+That Biden didn’t relieve this same official after the first Trump term should tell you more.
+That Biden didn’t relieve Louis DeJoy, Trump appointee to the USPS, who has bragged about dismantling mail-sorting infrastructure to ensure mail-in ballots get delayed, should tell you everything you need to know.

-When Biden was in power, he refused to alter the filibuster rules to pass the voting rights act or his wide-ranging climate legislation.
+When Biden was in power, he refused to alter filibuster rules to pass the voting rights act or his wide-ranging climate legislation.
 Biden refused to replicate one good thing Reagan did: calling up Israel’s leader and telling them to stop their genocidal attacks.
-(This places him solidly to the right of Reagan on this issue.)
-Biden didn’t even work to codify the right to an abortion, nor give DC citizens a real vote in Congress, let alone try to address Citizens United, the shit SCOTUS ruling that allows infinite opaque money in politics.
+This places Biden solidly to the right of Reagan on this issue.
+Biden didn’t work to codify the right to an abortion, nor give DC citizens a real vote in Congress (which would only help Democrats moving forward).
+He didn’t try to address Citizens United, the shit SCOTUS ruling that allows infinite opaque money in politics.

-Compare these two situations.
 Why is it that the more overtly-fascist (Republican) presidents maximally use their power, while Democratic presidents pretend like they have no power?
-The only real explanation is because they aren’t real opposition: more like faux opposition or even controlled opposition (by capital), redirecting your rage into something useless.
+The only real explanation is that Democrats aren’t real opposition.
+They’re faux opposition, “opposition” controlled by capital, redirecting your rage into something useless.
 Don’t fall for it.

 The reason the Democrats abandoned rhetoric of “resistance” for this Trump term is that the morality and logic of resistance would be applied to Palestine.
 As Chuck Schumer said in so many words, the party wants this genocide more than they want rights and laws domestically.

 Are there good national politicians working in the major parties today?
 Don’t be so sure.
 Alexandria Ocasio-Cortez called Jill Stein “predatory” during the lead-up to the last election, despite research showing that a vote for Stein was more likely to take a vote from Trump than from Harris.
 AOC also voted to break the railroad strike when all they were doing was seeking two paid sick days, up from zero.
 Let’s not forget the Democratic Party thwarted its presidential primary process three elections in a row.
 I no longer have any doubt that they don’t want voters to pick their candidate.
-Bernie, for his part, has been repeating the claim that “Israel has a right to defend itself.”
+Bernie, it turns out, is a raging Zionist.
+Even up to January 2026, he has been repeating the claim that “Israel has a right to defend itself.”
+(In international law, an occupier such as Israel actually does not have a right to defend itself against those it is occupying, including against armed attacks.
+So Bernie is wrong as well as racist.)

 Do you remember how the border wall Harris denigrated as a VP candidate became a central element of her Presidential campaign?
 That’s the Overton Window at work.
 But also, it must be said, an embrace of fascism.

-Don’t forget it was the Biden-Harris administration that gave us the legal opinion that presidents are fully immune from actions in office, destroying “the rule of law.”
-That administration also increased our beds (or capacity rather; often there are no beds) in our concentration camps at the southern border, a decision so obvious it will be studied in history books.
-And lest we forget, Biden-Harris funded and provided political cover for the Holocaust of our times.
+Biden-Harris is responsible for the Holocaust of our times.
+(Reagan used the term “holocaust” for a much more minor aggression by Israel.)
+But they are responsible for much more.
+It was the Biden-Harris administration that gave us the legal opinion that presidents are immune from actions in office, destroying the rule of law.
+This administration also increased our beds (rather capacity; often there are no beds) in our concentration camps at the southern border—a decision so obvious it will be studied in history books.
+Harris campaigned on being even more hard-line on immigration than Trump.

 As Malcolm X said, a so-called “well-meaning liberal” is more dangerous and damaging to the cause of racial justice than a KKK member, because the KKK member says precisely what they’re there to do.
-The other person does things similar to what the KKK does (or prevents change, which has a similar outcome), but they do it under a disguise of civility and secular morality.
+The liberal does things similar to what the KKK does (or prevents change, which has a similar outcome)… but they do it under a disguise of civility and morality.
 It’s a trick.
 Don’t fall for it.

 Brandon Smith has been an elected town official and the youngest winner of the only award for independent journalism.
 His writing has appeared in The Guardian, Al Jazeera, and In These Times.